toupyz/CS50pTranslator/README.md

-Project Name: Time Table Quiz
+Project Name: Finance Tracker
 URL of video/demo:
-Description: Uses the random library to generate 1-12 times tables.
-The project tracks your score and updates after ever correct answer and saves it in a text file.
-You can exit by 'Ctrl_C' and there is input validation to ensure only integers are accepted.
+Description: Can enter expenses into a CSV file and remove it.
+Can view your expenses in a graph using matplotlib